zihadrizkyef/TextWatcherForMoney/README.md

 # TextWatcher For Money / EditText For Money

-This a class that extends TextWatcher which is help you to make Edit Text which contain money-formated Text
+This is a class that extends TextWatcher which is help you to make Edit Text which is contain money-formated Text

+### MainFeature
+- Auto Dot separator
+- Money currency
+- Edit in the middle of money text will not move the cursor position to end of text

 ![EditTextForMoney.gif](https://github.com/zihadrizkyef/TextWatcherForMoney/blob/master/EditTextForMoney.gif)

 ### How to use it?